Bolliboinapavansai/DocuQuery/README.md

 ## Contributing

-Contributions to Docuquery-RAG-Bot are welcome!
+Contributions to DocuQuery are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository to your own GitHub account.